bachml/EvalDenoisingRec/README.md

 #  Are We Really Making Recommendations Robust?
 Revisiting Model Evaluation for Denoising Recommendation

-This anonymized repository for our paper submitting to RecSys25 Reproducibility track.
+This anonymized repository for our paper submitted to RecSys25 Reproducibility track.

 ## Abstract